 I have touched on this subject previously when I wrote “Honk if you’re Amish” … about riding in Amish country.
 I witnessed an Amish man dealing with a spooked horse as a result of my riding along in the opposite direction passing him.
 I assumed it was my flashing headlight that scared the horse.
 Later when I asked some other Amish men they said that it was more likely my safety flags.
 Anyway, when I saw the horse rear up and go berserk I really felt bad for the Amish man trying to control the horse.
 He had his hands full.
 I could tell he was up to the task however.
 He finally headed the horse down the driveway of another Amish farm away from me.
 The horse settled down and all was okay.
 That was bad enough and as I said I felt really bad over causing it.
 I would have felt a lot worse if it were a buggy full of kids and their mother … or just kids with no adults.
 They might not have been able to regain control of the horse and the result could have turned really ugly … even tragic.
 It happens all the time when horses get spooked.

 BTW, the best advise is … DON’T RIDE AROUND HORSES!
 If you encounter a horse be aware that they spook easily and it can be a dangerous situation.
 They could even charge at you.
-Safety flags should be removed or at least covered up somehow so the horse doesn’t get spooked by it/them.
+If possible safety flags should be removed or at least covered up somehow so the horse doesn’t get spooked by it/them.
+I am told it is the flapping noise of flags that horses are scared of.
+So if we go slow enough our flags should not flap and scare horses.
 It is best to totally yield to the horse … pulling over to the side completely off of the trail if possible and stopping and remaining still until they get by.
 If there is any concern talk to the rider asking them what you should do.
 Cooperate together for everyone’s safety.

 I seldom see any horses while I am out riding my trike.
 I pretty much have to ride out in Amish country to encounter them.
 Horses are not normally allowed on our local trail system for which I am very thankful.
 One day from the time this is posted on my blog an exception will occur.
 Horses will be allowed on one of our local trails between 10 AM and 3 PM.
 It is my favorite trail and I usually ride it every day.
 I will make an exception that day.
 Personally I wish they would not have made this exception and kept the horses off of the trail.
 I don’t really understand why they are doing this.
 There is a large property alongside of the trail which the city owns.
 It used to be a golf course.
 It went “belly up” and was sold.
 Now it is just land going to waste … pretty much unkept.
 It has paved trails running thru it.
 They plan on using this property as part of the “horse day” event.
 In my opinion it would not be necessary to use the multipurpose trail as well.
 The golf course property by itself is quite sufficient to accommodate the horses.
 It was an 18 hole golf course so there are lots of acres available.
 But this is “politics” and “we the people” have no say in it.
 At least they do have 4 volunteers who are supposed to clean up any horse poop.
 At least it is only one day and I will survive.
 I will just have to forgo riding on that trail unless I do it before or after the horses are on it.
 Fortunately there are other trails to ride on.
 And I do want to …